internetarchive/openlibrary-bots/promise-bot/README.md

 ```

 ### Running the bot
 This bot can be configured by a file, or from the command-line.
 Regardless of how the bot is started, a configuration file containing the Open Library Client credentials in an `[s3]` section is required.
+You can find your S3 keys [here](https://archive.org/account/s3.php).

 #### Running with file configuration
 Create a new configuration file (or modify the existing one), and run the following: